Trent Harris (American football)

-Trent Harris (born September 17, 1995) is an American football outside linebacker for the Houston Roughnecks of the XFL.
+Trent Harris (born September 17, 1995) is an American former professional football linebacker who is the assistant outside linebackers coach for the Illinois Fighting Illini.
 He played college football for Miami.
 He signed with the New England Patriots as an undrafted free agent in 2018.

 College career

 Harris played four seasons for the Miami Hurricanes.
 He was named third team All-Atlantic Coast Conference as a senior after recording 37 tackles, 10.5 tackles for loss and had a team high 8.5 sacks.
 Harris finished his collegiate career with 126 tackles and 26 tackles for loss with 15 sacks, three passes defended, three fumble recoveries and one forced fumble.

 Professional career

 New England Patriots

 Harris signed with the New England Patriots as an undrafted free agent on April 28, 2018.
 He was cut at the end of training camp but was re-signed to the Patriots practice squad on September 2, 2018.
 He spent the 2018 season on the Patriots practice squad and was cut the following season at the end of training camp.
+He earned a Super Bowl title when the Patriots won Super Bowl LIII.